VictorieeMan/Cpp_MNIST_OCR_NN_in_a_weekend_MWE/README.md

 Super commands for building the project using CMake:

+**NOTE:** For customization of the command, -B is the build directory, -G is the generator, -DCMAKE_C_COMPILER and -DCMAKE_CXX_COMPILER are the compilers to use.
+You may alter these variables if the presets above doesn't match with your system.

 Windows CMD:
 ```
 git clone https://github.com/VictorieeMan/Cpp_MNIST_OCR_NN_in_a_weekend__MWE.git && cd ./Cpp_MNIST_OCR_NN_in_a_weekend__MWE/ && cmake --preset=x64-debug -B build -G "Ninja" -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ && cmake --build build && ./main.exe